gmoraleda/moraleda.info/_posts/2020-09-25-xcode-dynamic-icons.md

 ### A new approach

-Digging into Stackoverflow I found several people facing the same issue until [this answer] pointed us in the right direction: accessing directly the icon in the asset catalogue, performing the needed modifications before copying the bundle resources and reverting all the modifications at the very end, in order to leave the project in a clean state (with an unmodified app icon).
+Digging into StackOverflow I found several people facing the same issue until [this answer] pointed us in the right direction: accessing directly the icon in the asset catalog, performing the needed modifications before copying the bundle resources and reverting all the modifications at the very end, in order to leave the project in a clean state (with an unmodified app icon).

 ### Show me the code!